barsoom/debitech/README.md

 This returns a Debitech::ServerApi::ChargeResult, check [server_api.rb](https://github.com/barsoom/debitech/blob/master/lib/debitech/server_api.rb).

 In case it's "pending?", you can try again later with the same unique reference.
-The error is probably due to temporary timeout or error between DIBS and the bank systems.
+The status is probably due to some temporary timeout or error between DIBS and the bank systems.

 ## Contributing